 In light of the original 1987 Robocop’s predictions about Detroit’s financial collapse, mechanical drones, and lawless corporatism all coming true, a lot of critics have asked whether a 2014 remake is necessary.
 This strikes me as a false argument.
 We don’t need any piece of entertainment any more than we need a critique of it.
 The question lies in whether we can use José Padilha’s take on the material, and, in light of our recent issues with income inequality, the U.S. deployment of mechanical drones, and multinationals forming their own brand of government, I’d say the timing is just right.

 Americans have proven bafflingly apathetic about their military drones striking civilians in the Middle East, so it makes sense for the new Robocop to ask, how would you feel if those killing machines operated in your backyard?
 The analogy is cemented from the onset with news footage of Omnicorp’s cybernetic grunts “pacifying” an Iranian village.
-Padilha plays fair, indicating that the androids are at least programmed to minimise collateral damage, but their poor judgement and oppressive nature do more to escalate the conflict than any terrorist camp ever could.
+Padilha plays fair, indicating that the androids are at least programmed to minimise collateral damage, but their poor judgment and oppressive nature do more to escalate the conflict than any terrorist camp ever could.

 All this is presented in the context of a hilariously biased news show hosted by Pat Novak (Samuel L. Jackson).
 Liberals will recognise in the character a fair bit of Bill O’Reilly.
 Conservatives may view him instead as an MSNBC commentator.
 It doesn’t matter because, according to Robocop, both sides work for the same corporate overlord.
 His name is Raymond Sellars (Michael Keaton), and, as CEO of Omnicorp, he means to squash any legislation that threatens his production of domestic law enforcement drones.